erlang/eep/README.md

 Extension Proposals), in [Markdown][MD] (`\*.md`) format produced in the [Erlang Enhancement Process][EEP].

-[EEP 0][], the EEP Index gathers all EEPS and is built with the tools in the following paragraphs.
+[EEP 0][], the EEP Index gathers all EEPs and is built with the tools in the following paragraphs.

 This repository also contains a version of a [Markdown.pl][] script in